blocledger/poe/README.md

 ## Deploying chaincode with the SDK
 In order for SDK to deploy chaincode it must be in a directory under $GOPATH/src/github.com/.
-You also need to copy files from fabric tree into a vendor sub-directory along with the chaincode.
-Once this directory is prepared set the chaincode path in the application to match and call the deploy.
+Set the chaincode path in the application to match this directory and run the deploy.

 ```
 cd $GOPATH/src/github.com/